SafeExamBrowser/seb-server-setup/docs/configuration.rst

     sebserver.gui.theme
         - The RAP theme css file that should be used to override the default one
         - Default is css/sebserver.css
+    sebserver.gui.list.page.size
+        - The default page size of lists in SEB Server GUI
+        - Default is set to 20
     sebserver.gui.date.displayformat
-        - The

-      -
-    * - sebserver.gui.list.page.size
-      - The default page size of lists in SEB Server GUI
-      -
-    * - sebserver.gui.date.displayformat
         - The locale tag for the display format to use
-      - This defines the formatting of dates and numbers within the formatting of the specified location tag
+        - This defines the formatting of dates and numbers within the formatting of the specified location tag sebserver.gui.entrypoint
-    * - sebserver.gui.entrypoint
-      - The servlet endpoint where the GUI service servlet is located.
+        - The servlet endpoint where the GUI service servlet is located. sebserver.gui.webservice.protocol sebserver.gui.webservice.address sebserver.gui.webservice.port
-      -
-    * - | sebserver.gui.webservice.protocol
-        | sebserver.gui.webservice.address
-        | sebserver.gui.webservice.port
         - The URL properties to define the URL with that the web service is accessed from the GUI component.
-      - | On a single-bundled setup this must not be changed since GUI runs on the same server as the web-service and communicates
-        | over standard localhost settings.
-For a distributed environment this must define the URL to the web-service server.
+        - On a single-bundled setup this must not be changed since GUI runs on the same server as the web-service and communicates over standard localhost settings.
+For a distributed environment this must define the URL to the web-service server. sebserver.gui.webservice.poll-interval
-    * - sebserver.gui.webservice.poll-interval
-      - Defines the interval in milliseconds that the GUI service uses to poll the live monitoring data from web-service.
+        - Defines the interval in milliseconds that the GUI service uses to poll the live monitoring data from web-service. sebserver.gui.webservice.mock-lms-enabled
-      -
-    * - sebserver.gui.webservice.mock-lms-enabled
-      - Indicates whether a mocking LMS for testing should be available in the LMS Setup section or not.
+        - Indicates whether a mocking LMS for testing should be available in the LMS Setup section or not. sebserver.gui.seb.client.config.download.filename
-      -
-    * - sebserver.gui.seb.client.config.download.filename
-      - Defines the download file name of a SEB client configuration.
+        - Defines the download file name of a SEB client configuration. sebserver.gui.seb.exam.config.download.filename
-      -
-    * - sebserver.gui.seb.exam.config.download.filename
         - Defines the download file name of a SEB exam configuration

 .. _proxy-configuration-label: